Mdtanzeem702/Data_Encoding_Project_Using_Label_Encoding./README.md

-Data Encoding project using LebeEncoder
+## Data Encoding project using LebeEncoder

+In this project, we'll use LabelEncoder from the sklearn.preprocessing module to transform categorical data into numerical data.
+This process is essential for many machine learning algorithms which require input features to be numeric.